 - Token Evil Teammate: In contrast to Zhukov (who seeks to reestablish a USSR more accountable to the common people), Tukhachevsky is a hyper-aggressive warmonger who will turn the Union into an army with a state, and play a dangerous game of chicken involving nuclear weapons with Germany.

 - Warhawk: Tukhachevsky believes in a revolutionary offensive war.
 He wants to reform the Soviet Union through warfare and take the fight to their enemies, with every element of the state engineered to maximize its military strength.

 - Well-Intentioned Extremist: Tukhachevsky tolerates no dissent in his campaign to liberate Russia, going as far as massacring an entire town with poison gas when it's taken over by partisans.

-- Would Hurt a Child: After defeating Vyatka, Tukhachevsky has the entire family of Tsar Vladimir to be executed in the basement they're held in, including his daughter Maria, a teenager who doesn't even understand why she has to die, and cries as she's gunned to death.
+- Would Hurt a Child: After defeating Vyatka, Tukhachevsky sends orders for the entire family of Tsar Vladimir to be executed in the basement they're held in, including his daughter Maria, a teenager who doesn't even understand why she has to die, and cries as she's gunned to death.
 By contrast, under Zhukov Vladimir is shot while trying to flee in a car with his family, and is given a quick field-trial before he can bleed out, with no indication his family will share his fate.

 An autonomous military district of the WRRF led by Marshal Zhukov, containing the major industries of the WRRF.